alexchilton/CAS_AML_Final_Project/Data/processing/README.md

 # Protein Graph Data Format Documentation

 ## Overview
-This document describes the data structures produced by our protein structure preprocessing pipeline.
+This document describes the data structures produced by the pdb processing pipeline.
 The output consists of NetworkX graphs and associated physical properties stored in pickled dictionaries.

 ## File Structure
 For each PDB file processed, the following files are generated: